 The Truth About Discogs Median Value

 Discogs calculates value based on the album’s limited sales on Discogs.
 If an album is ordinarily worth $100 and somebody sells a fair copy with no cover for $5, this sale is factored in and drags the price down.
 Conversely, if someone sells an album sealed or autographed copy for far more, it will skew the median up.
-However, copies are more often sold in poor condition, so that the value will typically skew lower.
+However, copies are often sold in poor condition, so the value will typically skew lower.

 Much of the Discogs data is old.
 Discogs is a big market for vinyl, but it is nowhere near the size of eBay.
-Therefore, a lot of the information it uses to calculate the value of an album can be as much as 21 years old and based on only a limited number of sales.
+Therefore, a lot of the information used to calculate the value of an album can be as much as 21 years old and based on only a limited number of sales.
 As we all know, albums appreciate, inflation is real, and the vinyl market changes.
 None of this is factored into the Discogs median value.

 List of Our 14 Most Expensive Punk and Metal Vinyl LPS